GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/PREINSTALL.md

 2. Query the Gemini API to generate a response based on the prompt.
 3. Write the response from the Model API back to the triggering document in the response field.

+Note that the extension only supports top-level handlebars variables, substitution into nested handlebar templates is not supported.

 Each instance of the extension should be configured to perform one particular task.
 If you have multiple tasks, you can install multiple instances.

 For example, you could use this extension to: